Reusable Launch & Space Transport

 the low cost access to Space.
 Low cost access is in

-turn the key to extensive human exploration and large
+turn the key to extensive human exploration and settlement

 The Space Shuttle succeeded technically as a partially